Find your forest.

 Let’s say it’s New York.
 A Gotham outing might be getting a private backstage tour of the Broadhurst Theater.
 Or grocery shopping just after dawn at the Hunts Point Terminal Vegetable Market.
 Or attending a Saturday afternoon panel on Darwin’s Origin of Species at the 92nd St. Y.

 For example, not too long ago, I sent two Sugarmaple moms on a picnic in Brooklyn’s Prospect Park.
-They hit it off – See? – and, luckily, so did their 18-month-olds.
+Not only did they hit it off, their 18-month-olds did too.

 “If an eagle and a tiger had a human baby that was then raised by ninjas, it would be Ted.”